-My name is Dr Louise Owusu-Kwarteng.
-I am a senior lecturer in Sociology and Director of Undergraduate Research for Faculty of Liberal Arts and Sciences.
-We established the Office of Undergraduate Research in October 2018, with the aim of facilitating as many staff-student research collaborations as possible.
-As I have noted in a recent article entitled ‘Livin and Learnin, Tellin stories, Challengin narratives: Critical reflections on engaging students from marginalised groups in academic research activities’ (Owusu-Kwarteng, 2019).
+Dr Louise Owusu-Kwarteng is an Associate Professor in Applied Sociology and Director of Undergraduate Research for Faculty of Liberal Arts and Sciences.
+The Office of Undergraduate Research and Enterprise ( OURE) was established in October 2018, with the aim of facilitating as many staff-student research collaborations as possible.
+As noted by Dr Owusu-Kwarteng in a recent article entitled ‘Livin’ and Learnin’, Tellin’ stories, Challengin’ narratives: Critical reflections on engaging students from marginalised groups in academic research activities’ (Owusu-Kwarteng, 2019).
 Staff- student research collaborations are a valuable part of a student’s university experience:

 Including students in research projects also improves research and enquiry skills (through the identification of research problems and strategies to address them), enables more active engagement in learning and enhances overall educational experiences, within and beyond the academic curriculum (Walkington, 2016; Allin, 2014; Healey, 2005 in Owusu-Kwarteng 2019).